Updated SEMI Safety Guidelines Address Conformance Findings, Equipment Evaluations, and Evaluators

 The EHS Committee is chartered to identify and develop international environmental, health and safety (EHS) guidelines fulfilling the technical needs of the semiconductor, flat panel display and other related industries.
 Current topics include Silane Handling Safety, Energy Conservation, Safety in Elevated Work, Chemical Exposure, Non-Ionizing Radiation, Harmonization of Electrical Safety Criteria in SEMI S2 and SEMI S22, and interlock reliability and selection.
 Upcoming meetings are scheduled for October 21 at SEMICON Europa, the week of November 8 during the NA Fall 2010 Standards Meetings, and December 1-3 at SEMICON Japan.

-For more information on EHS Committee activities, please contact:
+For more information on EHS Committee activities, our SEMI Standards staff.

 Standards Watch - September 2010